Consensys/ethsigner/docs/Using-EthSigner/Azure.md

     pantheon --network=dev --miner-enabled --miner-coinbase=0xfe3b557e8fb62b89f4916b721be55ceb828dbd73 --rpc-http-cors-origins="all" --host-whitelist=* --rpc-http-enabled --rpc-http-port=8590 --data-path=/tmp/tmpDatdir
     ```

-## Start EthSigner with Hashicorp Vault Signing
+## Start EthSigner with Azure Key Vault Signing

 Start EthSigner.

 !!! example
     ```bash
-    ethsigner --chain-id=2018 --downstream-http-port=8590 hashicorp-signer --host=127.0.0.1 --port=8200 --auth-file=authFile
+    ethsigner --chain-id=2018 --downstream-http-port=8590 azure-signer --client-id=<ClientID> --client-secret-path=mypath/mysecretfile --key-name=<KeyName> --key-version=<KeyVersion> --keyvault-name=<KeyVaultName>
     ```

 !!! tip
     Use the [--http-listen-port](../Reference/EthSigner-CLI.md#http-listen-port) option to change the
     EthSigner listening port if `8545` is in use.

-You can now [use EthSigner to sign transactions](Using-EthSigner.md) with the key stored in the Hashicorp Vault.
+You can now [use EthSigner to sign transactions](Using-EthSigner.md) with the key stored in the Azure Key Vault.